clicepfl/roboclic-archived/README.md

 ### Requirements

 Install the right [Telegram API wrapper](https://github.com/python-telegram-bot/python-telegram-bot) for Python.
 You will also need [Unidecode](https://pypi.org/project/Unidecode/).
-Namely:
+Namely

 ```
 $ pip install python-telegram-bot
 $ pip install unidecode
 ```

+See the Telegram API documentation to obtain your bot token, to be stored in a ```api.key``` file.
 Then simply launch the bot
 ```
 $ python bot.py
 ```